Acupuncture, Herbs and Asian Medicine

-Acupuncture and Oriental medicine is a comprehensive system of health care with a continuous tested tradition that has spanned more than 3000 years.
-In developing an understanding of the prevention and cure of disease, the ancient oriental physicians discovered through rigorous observation a system of cyclic energy flowing in the body.
+Acupuncture and Asian medicine is a comprehensive system of health care with a continuous tested tradition that has spanned more than 3000 years.
+In developing an understanding of the prevention and cure of disease, the ancient Chinese physicians discovered through rigorous observation a system of cyclic energy flowing in the body.

 They were able to access this energy, called Qi, through places on the surface of the body that we now call acupuncture points.
 They are connected together by pathways of energy called meridians or channels.
 Disease is considered to arise from imbalances in the meridians or the organs to which these meridians are connected.
 Needling or heating the body at acupuncture points can stimulate the body’s natural healing ability and help bring it back into balance.

 Modern science has studied acupuncture and found that needles can activate areas of the brain, release endorphins and stimulate hormone regulation.
 Not all is known but studies continue.
 Be assured that acupuncture is a time-tested and safe technique that has helped millions of people.

 Chinese herbology is also an ancient and sophisticated system.
 Herbs are usually prescribed in formulas that combine a number of herbs matched to the patients disharmony and constitution.
 A highly effective approach, Chinese herbology is the most widely used system in the world.

 Just a few of the many benefits of Acupuncture and Asian Medicine:

 - vibrant, healthy skin,